Governor Wolf Announces 13 Municipalities Will Receive Red Light Enforcement Funds to Improve Traffic Safety

 - Upper Moreland Township - $288,750 for modifications to traffic signals along York Road at Davisville Road and Easton Road to improve the operation and safety of the interaction between the at-grade SEPTA rail crossing.

-- Borough of Wilson – $717,691 for traffic signal upgrades at 23rd Street and Butler Street including Push buttons for pedestrians, new traffic signals, pedestrian crossing signs, and Americans with Disabilities Act (ADA) ramps.
+- Borough of Wilson – $717,691 for traffic signal upgrades at 23rd Street and Butler Street including Push buttons for pedestrians, new traffic signals, pedestrian crossing signs, and ADA ramps.

-- City of Philadelphia – $4 million for the following activities: Broad, Germantown, and Erie (BGE) Transportation Safety Project; High Quality Bicycle Network; Citywide Neighborhood Slow Zones; Broad Oregon & Moyamensing Pedestrian Transit Improvements; and Citywide Intersection Modifications.
+- City of Philadelphia – $4 million for the following activities: Broad, Germantown, and Erie (BGE) Transportation Safety Project; High Quality Bicycle Network; Citywide Neighborhood Slow Zones; and Citywide Intersection Modifications.

 - Penn Township – $325,000 to existing obsolete signal equipment at the intersection of State Route 130 and State Route 993/Walnut Street.